particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 Other pass-through HATs could be used below the M-HAT, if they fit and have appropriate stand-offs so the M-HAT remains secure, as well.

 Note that the M-SoM does not support tethering and cannot be used to supply a cellular network connection to a Raspberry Pi with the M-HAT.

+## Photos

+The M-HAT sits on top of a Raspberry Pi 4 or Raspberry Pi 5 and provides power and cellular connectivity to the Pi.
+Raspberry Pi not included.

+{{imageOverlay src="/assets/images/m-hat/top-with-pi.png" alt="With Pi"}}

+{{imageOverlay src="/assets/images/m-hat/side-with-pi.png" alt="With Pi"}}

+Additional HATs can be placed on top of the M-HAT.
+For example, the RS485 and CAN HAT.
+Additional HATs not included.

+{{imageOverlay src="/assets/images/m-hat/can-hat.png" alt="With CAN hat"}}

+Optionally, the M-HAT can be used with a LiPo battery that powers both the M-HAT and the Pi.

+{{imageOverlay src="/assets/images/m-hat/with-pi-and-battery.png" alt="With battery"}}

+The M-HAT includes a Particle M.2 SoM socket that can be used with the B524 and B504 cellular SoMs.

+{{imageOverlay src="/assets/images/m-hat/top-iso.png" alt="No SoM"}}

+The bottom side of the M-HAT that faces the top of the Raspberry Pi.

+{{imageOverlay src="/assets/images/m-hat/bottom-iso.png" alt="Bottom"}}

 ## Diagram